FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_ReaVolution.md

 # Credits & acknowledgements

-ReaVolution was developped by Jean-Loup Pecquais, between Orléans and Paris, from 2019 to 2020.
+ReaVolution was developed by Jean-Loup Pecquais, between Orléans and Paris, from 2019 to 2020.

 The author would like to acknowledge a few peoples: